 I am an Integrative Therapist which means I draw from a range of approaches to offer you the counselling I feel would help you most.
 As our work together progresses we would have regular reviews to check your goals and how you are finding therapy.
 I can offer both short and long term counselling for individuals/adults.
 I look forward to hearing from you as you take the first step towards making the changes you need in your life.

 Training, qualifications & experience

-I trained at The Northern Guild for Counselling and Psychotherapy, a well recognised and accredited provider, gaining a Diploma in Therapeutic Counselling (Distinction) and more recently a Diploma in Psychotherapy (Merit).
+I trained at The Northern Guild for Counselling and Psychotherapy, a well recognised and accredited provider, gaining a Diploma in Therapeutic Counselling (Distinction) and then in 2017 a Diploma in Psychotherapy (Merit).

 I completed a couple counselling course at Jesmond Therapy Centre, a respected regional provider of up to date, progressive and effective training.

 I have over 8 years experience working as a Psychotherapeutic Counsellor/Psychotherapist within an NHS setting and in my private practice seeing a variety of people with different issues, such as: anxiety, generalised anxiety, depression, low self-esteem, issues surrounding addiction, loss, life limiting conditions, sexual and physical abuse, relationship issues, couple counselling, complex grief, panic and sexual problems.
 You can see other issues I work with below.